East Cobb Home Buyer Mistakes You Really Don’t Want To Repeat!

 This buyer learned I was an ICC Certified Building Inspection Expert (in addition to being a licensed GA Real Estate Broker/Owner) and asked me to do her home inspection.
-I don’t do fee paid inspections anymore, and only do building evaluations for my clients, but agreed because this buyer was a new family acquaintance.
+I don’t do fee paid inspections anymore, and only do building evaluations for my clients, but agreed because this buyer was a new family acquaintance and friend of my wifes.
 During the home inspection, I discovered a defect (which on the surface most folks would assume had been properly handled) but due to a host of things that did not jive, I advised further analysis by a licensed expert in the field.
 My hunch proved right as the item was determined not properly taken care of, and in fact posed a health hazard to the occupants.

 You might ask, if I were representing this buyer, what could I have done to improve this situation for the buyer – how could I have affected the outcome in a more positive way – what would I have done that her skilled but ordinary agent couldn’t?
 Grab a chair and your notepad!
 No, I will cut to the chase and give you just two basics regarding this example.

-Second, and this is really first – as a Licensed Broker/Owner who is also qualified as a ICC Certified Building Inspection and New Home Construction Expert with over 20 years experience, I provide a complimentary pre-purchase building analysis of every home my buyer clients are interested in, before we even consider an offer – so way back in August, I would have detected this issue and informed the buyer about this problem so they could have moved on months ago.
-I am not faulting this agent for the defect mind you, because agents are not qualified to look for and analyse technical building defects and structural faults some of which are invisible to the untrained eye.
+Second, and this is really first – as a Licensed Broker/Owner who is also qualified as a ICC Certified Building Inspection and New Home Construction Expert with over 35 years experience, I provide a complimentary pre-purchase building inspection analysis of every home my buyer clients are interested in, before we even consider an offer – so way back in August, I would have detected this issue and informed the buyer about this problem so they could have moved on months ago.
+I am not faulting this agent for the defect mind you, because agents are not qualified to look for and analyze technical building defects and structural faults some of which are invisible to the untrained eye.
 I do fault the agent for the amount of time wasted.
-I have helped many out-of-state and even foreign buyers who had never been to Atlanta locate their ideal homes in as little as 1 week and the maximum time required in over 15 years has been 6 weeks.
+I have helped many out-of-state and even foreign buyers who had never been to Atlanta locate their ideal homes in as little as 1 week and the maximum time required in over 18 years has been 6 weeks.